AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 - Partner Cross-Cloud Interconnect for AWS overview

-With AWS Interconnect - multicloud, you only need to prepare a Direct Connect Gateway on the AWS side and a Cloud Router on the Google Cloud side, and a private connection can be established in minutes with just two simple steps: creation and approval.
-There's no need to worry about customer routers, BGP, or peer IP addresses.
-The physical infrastructure is pre-provisioned by AWS and Google Cloud, and it has quadruple redundancy distributed across 2 or more physical facilities and 4 routers.
+With AWS Interconnect - multicloud, you only need to prepare a Direct Connect Gateway on the AWS side and a Cloud Router on the Google Cloud side.
+A private connection can be established in just minutes through a simple two-step process of creation and approval.
+There is no need to be aware of customer routers, BGP, or peer IP addresses at all.
+The physical infrastructure is pre-provisioned by both AWS and Google Cloud, configured with quadruple redundancy distributed across 2 or more physical facilities and 4 routers.

 Amazon Web Services.
 "Interconnect architecture diagram".
 What is AWS Interconnect?.
 AWS Documentation. https://docs.aws.amazon.com/interconnect/latest/userguide/what-is-interconnect.html, (accessed 2026-04-15).

-For more details on the mechanism and architecture, please see the following previous entries:
+For more details on the mechanism and architecture, please refer to the following past entries.

-- 【Report】Google speaks at AWS re:Invent!
-Easy multi-cloud with AWS Interconnect - Multicloud #NET205 #AWSreInvent
+- 【Report】 Google Takes the Stage at AWS re:Invent!
+Effortless Multi-Cloud with AWS Interconnect - Multicloud #NET205 #AWSreInvent

-- I talked about AWS Interconnect - multicloud that directly connects AWS and Google Cloud #AWSreInvent #cmregrowth
+- I Talked About AWS Interconnect - multicloud for Direct AWS and Google Cloud Connection #AWSreInvent #cmregrowth

 Changes from Preview to GA

-Here's a comparison table of the main differences between preview and GA:
+Here is a comparison table summarizing the main differences between the preview and GA.

 | Item | Preview (November 2025) | GA (April 2026) |